Working & Filming with Under 18's Guidelines

 Filming in sensitive situations

 In some programmes, programme-makers are likely to film under-18s in sensitive situations.
 Again, whilst not an exhaustive list, filming a person under 18 in sensitive situations is likely to include filming an under-18 involved in or in the presence of any of the following: antisocial or illegal activity; alcohol and drug use/abuse; bullying; threatening or intimidating behaviour; violence; criminal damage; dangerous and potentially dangerous activities.

 - Whenever programme-makers are filming in sensitive situations, if possible, seek advice from the programme lawyer in advance.
-If that is not possible and situations present themselves, programme-makers should use their common sense as to how best to proceed e.g. whether to continue filming, cease filming, intervene, refer the matter up, notify the authorities or emergency services etc. It is important that the filming itself does not compromise the welfare of the person under 18 and that it does not cause the under-18 unnecessary distress or anxiety.
+If that is not possible and situations present themselves, programme-makers should use their common sense as to how best to proceed e.g. whether to continue filming, cease filming, intervene, refer the matter up, notify the authorities or emergency services etc. It is important that the filming itself does not compromise the welfare of the person under 18 and that it does not cause the under-18 unjustified distress or anxiety.
 Please note that programme-makers should only intervene where to do so would not place them or the person under 18 at further risk.

 Antisocial and/or criminal behaviour

 - Programmes the subject matter of which concerns under-18s and illegal and/or antisocial behaviour will require guidelines tailored to the specific needs of the programme.
 Programme-makers should seek advice from the programme lawyer at the earliest opportunity.

 - As part of the selection process and background checks on potential contributors, programme-makers should ascertain whether the under-18s have any criminal convictions, ASBOs or have a history of any antisocial behaviour.

 - As above, programme-makers must ensure that they do not incite, facilitate, encourage or assist anti-social and/or criminal behaviour, directly or indirectly e.g. simply by their presence or filming, by purchasing spray cans which are then used for graffiti, or even just by driving a person under 18 to a location where anti-social or criminal behaviour may be committed.
 Assisting a criminal offence is a criminal offence in itself.
 Programme-makers must remain as impartial observers.